Bloemfontein Travel Guide

 Raadsaal in Bloemfontein © Georgio/Kelovy

 Known as the 'City of Roses', Bloemfontein is a small interior city that forms the economic and cultural centre of the Free State and is the judicial capital of South Africa.
-With wide streets, beautifully kept gardens and historic state buildings, Bloemfontein is a modern city that has an old-fashioned charm about it.
+With wide streets, beautifully kept gardens, and historic state buildings, Bloemfontein is a modern city with an old-fashioned charm.

 Become our Bloemfontein Travel Expert

 We are looking for contributors for our Bloemfontein travel guide.
 If you are a local, a regular traveller to Bloemfontein or a travel professional with time to contribute and answer occasional forum questions, please contact us.